ehsankarbasian/interface-py/README.md

 - Instantiating a concrete class that **does not implement all interface methods/fields/properties** raises a `TypeError`.
 - Ensures consistent **interface contracts** across your project.
+- The decorator `@interface` automatically enforces the interface behavior without requiring any base class.

 ---